dramsoc/dramsoc.github.io/README.md

 To change the current committee and recent shows, update static/data/committee.json and static/data/shows.json respectively.

-Images in /wp-content are to make sure old image links on Horde and email signatures don't break
+Images in /wordpress and /wp-content are to make sure old image links on Wiki, Horde and email signatures don't break

 CNAME is necessary to link GitHub pages with our dramsoc.org domain